Tuhil926/qwerty/README.md

 - You can edit text in edit mode.
 Press CTRL+BACKSPACE or CTRL+W to delete whole words.
 - To exit edit mode, you can either click away, press esc or CTRL+C.
 - You can use the arrow keys, or hjkl like in vim to move around among the entries.
 - When focused on a field(and not in edit mode), you can press CTRL+C to copy a value to clipboard, or CTRL+V to paste it from clipboard.
+Note that if the pasted text contains newlines, they will be replaced with spaces.
 - To change the password, press CTRL+P. This will take you to the ui for changing the password.
 - You can delete an entry by clicking the `X` to it's right.
 If you deleted it on accident, you can get it back by pressing CTRL+Z.
 - You can press the `+` button at the bottom or use the shortcut CTRL+A to add new entries.